MattiSG/WebServiceForm/README.md

 	- `request`:	when the submission has been asked and a reply is being waited for.
 Defaults to "submitting".
 	- `success`:	when a successful reply has been received from the server.
 Defaults to "success".
 	- `failure`:	when an failure reply has been received from the server.
 Defaults to "failure".

+	Set any of these to `false` to prevent the class from updating.

 * `values`: a hash containing the values which the submit input should be updated with.
-Contains the same keys as the `classes` hash.
+Contains the same keys as the `classes` hash, with the following default values:
+	- `reset`:	defaults to the original value of the submit input.
+	- `request`:	defaults to "Sending…".
+	- `success`:	defaults to "Thank you!".
+	- `failure`:	defaults ot "Try again".

+	Set any of these to `false` to prevent the value from updating.

 Events
 ------